 Global Depository Receipts (GDR)

-Under GDR option, the company is permitted to issue equity shares and companies can keep them in the custody of a domestic custodian.
-The overseas depository bank, upon instruction from domestic custodian bank, issues fresh securities in the nature of GDR for the foreign market against shares kept under local custodian bank.
+Under the Global Depository Receipt (GDR) option, the company is permitted to issue equity shares, and companies can keep them in the custody of a domestic custodian.
+Upon instruction from the domestic custodian bank, the overseas depository bank issues fresh securities in the nature of GDR for the foreign market against shares kept under the local custodian bank.

 All this happens under strict guidelines permitted by the government of India.
-In simple words, this essentially is a process of issuing securities in a foreign country by a foreign depository bank which are authorised by the issuing company in the domestic country.
-These are denominated in foreign currency, usually in U.S. dollars and are listed on exchanges outside the home country.
+In simple words, this is essentially a process of issuing securities in a foreign country by a foreign depository bank authorized by the issuing company in the domestic country.
+These are denominated in foreign currency, usually in U.S. dollars, and are listed on exchanges outside the home country.

-The ADRs are similar to GDR in all major aspects; however the differentiating feature is that the ADRs are more likely to be listed and traded on New York Stock Exchange while GDRs are usually listed on exchanges in Europe.
+The American Depository Receipts are similar to GDR in all major aspects; however, the differentiating feature is that the ADRs are more likely to be listed and traded on New York Stock Exchange, while GDRs are usually listed on exchanges in Europe.

 Foreign Currency Convertible Bonds (FCCBs)

-FCCBs are very similar to bonds in nature and can be converted into an equity stock by the bond holder at a later date at a pre-agreed price.
+FCCBs are very similar to bonds in nature and can be converted into an equity stock by the bondholder at a later date at a pre-agreed price.
 These, like ADR and GDR, are issued by Indian companies outside the home country in foreign currency.
-These enjoy higher preference as they are issued as bonds, but at the same time, do not dilute the holding on an immediate basis and can help companies to raise money at a cheaper rate of interest.
+These enjoy higher preference as they are issued as bonds.
+But at the same time, they do not dilute the holding on an immediate basis and can help companies to raise money at a cheaper rate of interest.
 The FCCBs issued by companies also have to be done within the set of guidelines permitted by the government of India.

-Let us have a look at some of the major advantages and limitations of Euro issues to enable the better understanding of the concept and understand why companies find it attractive to raise money through this route.
+Let us have a look at some of the major advantages and limitations of Euro issues.
+To enable a better understanding of the concept.
+And also to understand why companies find it attractive to raise money through this route.

-- Raising funds by way of euro issue acts as a cheap source of foreign currency funds for the company without exchange risks especially for companies that have foreign currency receivables.
+- Raising funds by way of the euro issue acts as a cheap source of foreign currency funds for the company without exchange risks.
+Especially for companies that have foreign currency receivables.

-- In a case of funding by way of equity, debt to equity ratios and debt service coverage ratio wouldn’t be an issue.
+- In the case of funding by way of equity, debt to equity ratios and debt service coverage ratios wouldn’t be an issue.

-- Euro issues provide a larger market and international access to funds and may lead to easy larger volume funding which may be difficult from domestic sources.
+- Euro issues provide a larger market and international access to funds.
+They may lead to easy larger volume funding, which may be difficult from domestic sources.
 It opens up many new opportunities for the companies in new markets.

-- Companies gain international exposure and can enhance liquidity for its shares.
+- Companies gain international exposure and can enhance liquidity for their shares.

-Despite many advantages of euro issues making it an attractive source of finance for companies, there are few limitations of euro issues which need to be evaluated before choosing the right option.
+Despite the many advantages of euro issues, making it an attractive source of finance for companies, a few limitations of euro issues need to be evaluated before choosing the right option.
 The limitations are given below:

-- Though euro issues are usually available at lower costs, companies which do not have adequate receivables may run currency exchange risk and may have to incur hedging costs which may turn out to be higher than the cost saved.
+- Though euro issues are usually available at lower costs, companies that do not have adequate receivables may run currency exchange risk.
+And may have to incur hedging costs which may turn out to be higher than the cost saved.

 - Not all companies can avail funds via euro issues.
-The companies have to follow the guidelines issued by Reserve Bank of India and meet the criterions to avail funding through this route.
+The companies have to follow the guidelines issued by the Reserve Bank of India.
+And also meet the criterion to avail of funding through this route.

-- Companies may have to undergo stake dilution if raised by way of equity or convertible bonds.
+- Companies may have to undergo stake dilution if raised through equity or convertible bonds.

-Conclusion: Companies have enough motivation to raise funds from foreign markets despite some of the limitations as listed above.
-The government of the country has its own set of worries which still remain a matter of debate.
-Capital flowing out of the country and money laundering probabilities has remained prime concerns of the regulator and hence there exists various restrictions by the government on the amount, tenure, and sectors where such funding can be availed.
-With financial markets interlinking globally and increasing transparency and prudent regulatory guidelines, raising funds through these sources are likely to grow much more in future than now.
+Companies have enough motivation to raise funds from foreign markets despite some of the limitations listed above.
+The country’s government has its own set of worries which still remain a matter of debate.
+Capital flowing out of the country and money laundering probabilities has remained prime concerns of the regulator.
+Hence, the government has various restrictions on the amount, tenure, and sectors where such funding can be availed.
+With financial markets interlinking globally and increasing transparency and prudent regulatory guidelines, raising funds through these sources is likely to grow much more in the future than now.